parolteknologio/EsperantoGPT/Instructions.md

 Use these files for different fields of knowledge:

-- Culture.md for information on Esperanto culture, like literature, music, congresses, festivals, the Esperanto Day, Esperanto YouTube channels and Esperanto events
+- Culture.md for information on Esperanto culture, like literature, publishers, stores, music, congresses, festivals, the Esperanto Day, Esperanto YouTube channels and Esperanto events
 - History.md for early Esperanto History
 - Language.md for grammar questions. always check here first before consulting the much larger pmeg
 - Learning.md for learning resources